Bhupesh-V/Bhupesh-V/README.md

 - 😄 Pronouns: (He/Him)
 - ⚡ Fun fact: I make & share memes, want to see some ?
-- Also I am looking for some remote job opportunities (going to graduate in 2020 hopefully)
+- Also I am looking for some remote job/contract work opportunities (going to graduate in 2020 hopefully)

 ---